-( Santa)Franca of Vitalta, who later became saint, was born in 1175 in Vitalta (Vernasca).
+Franca of Vitalta, who became a saint, was born in 1175 in Vitalta (Vernasca).

-Franca from Vitalta becomes Saint
+Franca from Vitalta becomes a Saint

-In 1949 a nun instantly healed from the the pain of her eye, while she was praying and touching the simulacrum, which contained the relics of the saint.
+In 1949 a nun instantly healed from the the pain of her eye, while she was praying and touching the simulacrum which contained the relics of the saint.

 The sanctuary is surrounded by charming old beech trees; on the first and the last Sunday of August there’s an important celebration with pilgrimages and religious ceremonies.
 This is an important event with a big attendance of pilgrims.